 BOSTON RED SOX

 On September 11, 1918, a happy flock of 15,238 fans filed out of Fenway Park, having seen their ace right hander Carl Mays shut down the Chicago Cubs on three hits for a World Series clinching 2-1 win.
-It was the Red Sox fourth World Championship in seven years and their fifth overall.
+It was the Red Sox fourth world championship in seven years and their fifth overall.

-Little did those fans realize the ups, and mostly downs, they and generations of Sox fans yet-to-be-born would endure before a sixth World Championship banner would be raised at Fenway.
+Little did those fans realize the ups, and mostly downs, they and generations of Sox fans yet-to-be-born would endure before a sixth world championship banner would be raised at Fenway.

 Boston baseball traces its roots to the 1870's.
 The enthusiasm and support Bostonians gave to their National League team convinced Ban Johnson that Boston would be a strong charter entry in his new American League.

-By the end of that year, the finances of Red Sox owner Harry Frazee were spiraling downward and in trying to right his financial ship, Frazee sunk the Sox.
+By the end of that year the finances of Red Sox owner Harry Frazee were spiraling downward and in trying to right his financial ship, Frazee sunk the Sox.
 In the most infamous transaction in baseball history, Frazee got out of debt by selling Ruth to the Yankees, giving birth to the "Curse of the Bambino," a long-lamented reason given by Sox fans for the misfortunes that always seemed to overtake their teams at crucial times and derail their efforts for a championship.

 But Frazee didn't stop with Ruth.
-He gutted his franchise over the next few years by sending the Yankees Hall of Fame pitcher Herb Pennock, and solid players such as Joe Dugan, Everett Scott, George Pipgras, "Bullet" Joe Bush and Sam Jones without receiving adequate compensation.
+He gutted his franchise during the next few years by sending the Yankees Hall of Fame pitcher Herb Pennock, and solid players such as Joe Dugan, Everett Scott, George Pipgras, "Bullet" Joe Bush and Sam Jones without receiving adequate compensation.
 These transactions sparked a heated rivalry between the two franchises which continues unabated today.

 Perhaps the most devastating loss for the Red Sox during this time was Ed Barrow, the era's most effective general manager.
-It was he who brought all this talent to Boston, and when the Red Sox let the Yankees hire him away, they condemned themselves to two decades of second division mediocrity while Barrow built the Yankee dynasty.
+It was Barrow who brought all this talent to Boston, and when the Red Sox let the Yankees hire him away, they condemned themselves to two decades of second division mediocrity while Barrow built the Yankee dynasty.

 In fact, the Red Sox have always turned out great hitting talent, beginning with Williams, considered by many the greatest natural hitter in history.
-In 1960, Williams passed the slugging baton to Carl Yastrzemski and a new generation of heavy hitters that included George Scott, Rico Petrocelli and Tony Conigliaro.
+In 1960, Williams passed the slugging baton to Carl Yastrzemski and a new generation of heavy hitters that included George Scott, Rico Petrocelli, Reggie Smith and Tony Conigliaro.
 They in turn gave way to Jim Rice, Fred Lynn, Carlton Fisk and Dwight Evans in the 1970's and '80's.

 Twice the Red Sox played American League tiebreakers, both times at Fenway Park.
 They lost them both.
 They tied Cleveland for the 1948 pennant, only to be clobbered 8-3 in the playoff game.
 They tied the Yankees for the 1978 Eastern Division title only to lose an excruciating 5-4 game at Fenway.
 The Sox also lost playoff series to the hated Yankees in 1999 and an especially tough one in 2003.
 They also lost the 1949 pennant when, with a one-game lead over the Yankees, they came to New York for the last two games of the season and lost them both.

-The Sox are also one of the few American League teams to lose a regular season race by a ½ game.
+The Sox are also one of the few American League teams to lose a regular season race by a — game.
 A players strike at the start of the 1972 season wiped out the first weeks of the schedule and caused each team to play a different number of games.
 Detroit played one more game than Boston.
 The Tigers won the odd game and took the American League East title with a record of 86-70 to Boston's 85-70.

 "Why did Johnson bat for Willoughby?
 Where were you when you heard Denny Galehouse was pitching against the Indians?
 How could Slaughter have scored from first?
 Why was Buckner still in the game?" - Dan Shaughnessy in The Curse of the Bambino (1990)

-Boston Red Sox
+Boston Red Sox History

-Franchise Facts At-A-Glance
+Boston Red Sox Franchise Facts

-Red Sox 100 Win Seasons
+Red Sox 100-Win Seasons

 Year Record Manager